oodler577/FreePublicPerlAPIs/README.md

 2. Make sure to s[elect an API that is FREE](https://www.freepublicapis.com/) from [https://www.freepublicapis.com/](https://www.freepublicapis.com/) and **API must require NO authentication mechanism**
 3. A complete entry consists of at least 1 Perl module and 1 commandline client with commands to use all API endpoints
 4. You MUST use the `Acme::Free::API::` name space on CPAN
 5. Complete POD is required.
-POD is not required, but it must render in `
+POD is not required, but it must render in `perldoc` and on MetaCPAN
 6. Installing the module must also install the client (so it's available via `PATH`) _and_ all dependencies.
 7. Dist::Zilla is strongly recommended, so please include any [dist.ini](https://metacpan.org/release/OODLER/Acme-Free-API-Stonks-1.0.0/source/dist.ini) (see [example](https://metacpan.org/release/OODLER/Acme-Free-API-Stonks-1.0.0/source/dist.ini)) in your CPAN upload!
 8. ALL endpoints of the API must be implemented and used in some way by the cli client